John C Flavin

 1981: My brother Pete, dad, me

 At the time, I was still under the spell of my own family dynamics, which was simultaneously anti-hyper masculine, thanks to mom and dad, and bullshit macho masculine, thanks in large part to our oldest brother, Paul.
 Because of my parents, though, I never completely took to Mr. Hurt.
-He seemed like the kind of guy my they wouldn’t like at all.
+He seemed like the kind of guy my dad wouldn’t like at all.

-My dad, for example, wasn’t exactly feminine, per se, but he didn’t care for football (or the prospect of feeling pain or being competitive) or working on cars (or getting dirty), and he hated John Wayne and wasn’t a fan of Muhammad Ali.
+My dad, for example, wasn’t exactly feminine, per se, but he didn’t care for football, or the prospect of feeling pain or being competitive, or working on cars, or getting dirty, and he hated John Wayne and wasn’t a fan of Muhammad Ali.
 When I got older, I was able to understand that John Wayne was a paper figure posted on TVs to titillate people’s base need for manliness and cliché heroism; whereas Ali, it turns out, was a smart, complex, and whole person not playing the part of anyone but himself.
 My dad wasn’t a fan of him because he got into a ring and punched people in the face and, of course, boasted a big game – all of which contradicted my dad’s tastes.
 Eventually, I figured out that Ali was a man of substance and my dad was wrong about him.

 Muhammad Ali (Photo by Yousef Karsh)

-When I looked at Mr. Hurt, who was always pleasant enough to me, I saw a somewhat wound up and serious man with a strong and roundish body held tight by his flak jacket and uniform, and whose mustache was neatly trimmed on his otherwise clean-shaven face.
+When I looked at Mr. Hurt, who was always pleasant enough to me, I saw a somewhat wound up and serious man with a strong and roundish body held tight by his flak jacket and uniform, and whose mustache was neatly trimmed on his clean-shaven face.
 I didn’t really know him, honestly, and for all I knew, he was a terrific guy.
 But compared to my father and his domain of conflict-avoidance and low expectations, Mr. Hurt came from the unfamiliar rugged land of manly men and discipline.

 Woodward Avenue, 4 lanes each way